 - Object or Substance Producing Injury

-In certain instances it has been necessary to modify or enhance the ICECI to ensure the classification system is tailored to an Australian and New Zealand context and terminology.
+Sometimes it is necessary to modify or enhance the ICECI to ensure the classification system is tailored to an Australian and New Zealand context and terminology.
 For example, the location code Sidewalk is changed to Footpath; or the inclusion of Mechanism Injury code, Bullying.

 In November 2007, the NCIS codeset was updated to ICECI Version 1.2.
 All existing data was mapped to ensure compliance with the new version.